 - View more information about the Postgraduate Diploma in Surgical Anatomy

 - Teaching staff

-- 2018 Teaching Staff to be confirmed - please contact the Department for more information.
+2021 Teaching Staff to be confirmed - please use the more information link for further information

 - Paper Structure

 - Six weeks distance learning; one week residential teaching.